Rain-marine/HousingMarket/README.md

 It combines data cleaning, exploratory data analysis (EDA), and basic modeling to identify the main factors that influence housing prices.

 **Goals:**
+- Find "What house to buy" based on criterias like clossness to work, price, etc. using statistical algorithms.
 - Understand price variations by district, area, and number of rooms
 - Examine how proximity to transport affects property values
 - Build baseline predictive models for price estimation